Four Afghan nationals arrested for human trafficking

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NOWSHERA: The police arrested four Afghan nationals involved in human trafficking in the limits of Akora Khattak Police Station on Sunday.
+NOWSHERA: The police have arrested four Afghan nationals involved in human trafficking in the limits of Akora Khattak Police Station.